- Get involved

 Pictured above: Keisa, Leslie, Adam, Rebecca Photo credit: Jason Travis

 ABC is a small nonprofit that relies heavily on the expertise and generosity of our volunteers.
-Staff members include Executive Director Rebecca Serna, Program Manager Leslie Caceda, Events Manager Keisa Bruce, Membership Coordinator Adam Nguyen, and Earn a Bike Manager Zahra Alabanza, We refer those seeking private lessons to instructor Neil Walker of Cycles and Change.
+Staff members include Executive Director Rebecca Serna, Events Manager Keisa Bruce, Membership Coordinator Ben Foster.
+Zahra Alabanza manges the Earn a Bike program, Cole Smith coordinates the weekly Atlanta BeltLine Bike Tours, and Ken Peebles and Jeremy Williams provide our bike valet service.

 Rebecca Serna, Executive Director